-In accordance with Articles 29 and 32 of its internal regulations, the annual accounts of Banco de España have been audited by the internal audit department, and analysed and examined by the Audit Committee designated for this purpose by the Bank's Governing Council.
-These accounts have also been audited by independent external auditors, as established in Article 29 of the Internal Regulations and Article 27 of the ESCB Statutes.
+In accordance with Articles 29 and 32 of its Internal Rules, the annual accounts of the Banco de España have been audited by the Internal Audit Department, and analysed and examined by the Audit Committee appointed for this purpose by the Bank's Governing Council.
+These accounts have also been audited by independent external auditors, as established in Article 29 of the Internal Rules and Article 27 of the Statute of the ESCB.

-The Banco de España shall be subject to external auditing by the Court of Auditors (Tribunal de Cuentas).
-The Governor of the Banco de España shall submit a certified copy of the balance sheet and the accounts for the year, together with the corresponding report, to the Court of Auditors no later than two months after the annual accounts of the Banco de España have been approved by the Government.
-The Court of Auditors issues auditing reports verifying certain aspects of the entity, the activity or the program being audited.
-The last reports issued by the Court of Auditors regarding the Banco de España are available on the right column “Other Useful Information”.
+The Banco de España is subject to external audit by the Spanish Court of Auditors (Tribunal de Cuentas).
+The Governor of the Banco de España shall submit a certified copy of the balance sheet and the accounts for the year, together with the corresponding report, to the Court of Auditors within two months of the annual accounts of the Banco de España being approved by the Government.
+The Court of Auditors issues audit reports assessing certain aspects of the entity, the activity or the programme being audited.
+The latest reports issued by the Court of Auditors in relation to the Banco de España are available in the left-hand column, under “Other useful information”.